10 Best Lookouts in the Blue Mountains

-The Olympian Rock Lookout is a 30 minute walk away from Gordon Falls Lookout, following the Prince Henry Cliff Walk that ultimately ends up at the Three Sisters.
+The Olympian Rock Lookout is a 30 minute walk away from Gordon Falls Lookout, following the Prince Henry Cliff Walk that connects with Echo Point and the Three Sisters.

 This short walk also takes you past Elysian Rock Lookout, another pretty lookout point that is very much worth your visit.

 Alternatively you can park your car on Olympic Drive at Olympian Place in Leura and follow the short trail to the fenced lookout point.

 10. Hassans Wall